-- names, addresses, telephone numbers, e-mail addresses and other contact details; - car details (about those who use our car parking facilities); - bank details and other financial information, e.g. about parents who pay fees to the school; - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - personnel files, including in connection with academics, employment or safeguarding; - where appropriate, information about individuals' health and welfare, and contact details for their next of kin; - references given or received by the School about pupils, and relevant information provided by previous educational establishments and/or other professionals or organisations working with pupils;

-• correspondence with and concerning pupils and parents past and present; and images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the School's policy on taking, storing and using images of children (updated May 2020)).
+- Names, addresses, telephone numbers, e-mail addresses and other contact details; - Car details (about those who use our car parking facilities); - Bank details and other financial information, e.g. About parents who pay fees to the school; - Past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - Personnel files, including in connection with academics, employment or safeguarding; - Where appropriate, information about individuals' health and welfare, and contact details for their next of kin; - References given or received by the School about pupils, and relevant information provided by previous educational establishments and/or other professionals or organisations working with pupils; - Correspondence with and concerning pupils' and parents' past and present; and - Images or video of pupils (and occasionally other individuals) engaging in school activities, and images captured by the School's CCTV system (in accordance with the School's policy on Taking, Using and Storing Images and Video of Children.

-Should lessons need to be conducted online due to another lockdown, online 'virtual' lessons will be recorded.
+Should lessons need to be conducted online, 'virtual' lessons via Microsoft Teams will be recorded.
 The reason for doing this is to allow the sharing of the material with any pupil who may have missed the lesson or for those who wish to further review what was discussed and for safeguarding of participants.
 These recordings are stored in the UK and accessed using MS Stream.
-No one outside of the organisation has access to these recordings and, unless we are required to retain a particular recording, these recordings will be deleted within 12 months following a return to 'normal' School operations.
+No one outside of the organisation has access to these recordings and, unless we are required to retain a particular recording, these recordings would be deleted within 12 months.